Analysis Traps and Antipatterns

 Everybody lies.

-Analysts spend a lot of time facilitating different kinds of meetings, and it is crucial for them to be as effective at it as possible.
-Organizing a meeting that does not bring any real value does not only cost the time of the participants but if the attendees are important and very busy people, it is also a missed opportunity.
-Analysts should, therefore, be prepared for every single meeting to ensure the time is well spent.
+Analysts spend a massive amount of time facilitating various types of meetings, so it is crucial to make them as efficient as possible.
+Running a meeting that yields no real value doesn't just waste participants' time—if the attendees are busy, high-profile stakeholders, it is also a massive missed opportunity.
+Analysts must prepare meticulously for every single meeting to ensure that time is well spent.

 REMEMBER

-Meeting facilitation means leading or moderating the meeting
+Meeting facilitation means actively leading and moderating the discussion.

-- Create an agenda, attach supporting materials like meeting minutes from the previous meeting, diagrams or sketches and send it to attendees before the meeting
+1. Create an agenda, attach supporting materials (like minutes from a previous meeting, diagrams, or wireframes), and send them out well in advance.

 5. Stick to the Topic